quality-digital/product-summary/docs/README.md

 # Product Summary

-The Product Summary summarises the product informations in a given block such as product name, price and picture.
+The Product Summary summarises the product informations in a given block such as product name, price and image.
-This is a VTEX app that is used by store theme.

 ![product-summary](https://user-images.githubusercontent.com/52087100/70241589-0f4fd700-174e-11ea-8a25-e12281bfed13.png)